ahfitwi/AI/ML/MLSteps.md

 - ML allows the systems to make decisions autonomously without any external support.
 - Decisions are made when the machine is able to learn from the data and understand the underlying patterns that are contained within it.
 - Through pattern matching and further analysis, they return the outcome which can be a ***classification*** or a ***prediction/regression***.
+- ML Model <-- [Data, Algorithm, Training]
+- There is a science about how to build an ML.

 ### 1. Data Collection
   - Collect/garner/gather/glean data applicable to your problem statement you are aspiing to solve using ML Model.